UWNETLAB/pdpp/README.md

 ![](img/dependencies_all.png)

 Every project that comforms with Patrick Ball's ['Principled Data Processing'](https://www.youtube.com/watch?v=ZSunU9GQdcI) guidelines uses the 'task' as the quantum of a workflow.
 Each task in a workflow takes the form of a directory that houses a discrete data operation, such as extracting records from plaintext documents and storing the results as a `.csv` file.
-Ideally, each task should be simple and conceptually unified enough that a short 3- or 4-word description is enough to convey what the task accomplishes.^[In practical terms, this implies that PDP-compliant projects tend to use many more distinct script files to perform what would normally be accomplished in the space of a single, longer script.]
+Ideally, each task should be simple and conceptually unified enough that a short 3- or 4-word description is enough to convey what the task accomplishes.

 Each task directory contains at minimum three subdirectories:

 1. `input`, which contains all of the task's local data dependencies
 2. `output`, which contains all of the task's local data outputs (also referred to as 'targets')
-3. `src`, which all of the task's source code^[Which, ideally, would be contained within a single script file.]
+3. `src`, which all of the task's source codeWhich, ideally, would be contained within a single script file.]

 The `pdpp` package adds two additional constraints to Patrick Ball's original formulation of PDP: